rtmigo/xrandom_dart/README.md

 # [xrandom](https://github.com/rtmigo/xrandom)

-Classes that implement all-purpose, rock-solid random number generators.
+Classes that implement all-purpose, rock-solid **random number generators**.

 Library priorities:
 - perfect match of the numbers on all platforms